hassansaadat/grafana-prometheus/README.md

 ![Prometheus Architecture](prometheus-architecture.png)

-This repository provides a Docker Compose setup to run Prometheus, Grafana, and Node Exporter.
+This repository provides a Docker Compose setup to run Prometheus, Grafana, Node Exporter and Grafana Telegram integration.
 These services are used for monitoring and visualization of metrics.

 ## Requirements